Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/ITPro/_index.md

 ### SSH Posture Control

-[SSH Posture Control](https://learn.microsoft.com/azure/osconfig/overview-ssh-posture-control-mc) enables you to audit and configure SSH Server security posture on supported Linux distributions including Ubuntu, Red Hat, Azure Linux, and more.
+[SSH Posture Control for Linux](https://learn.microsoft.com/azure/osconfig/overview-ssh-posture-control-mc) enables you to audit and configure SSH Server security posture on supported Linux distributions including Ubuntu, Red Hat, Azure Linux, and more.
+[SSH Posture Control for Windows](https://learn.microsoft.com/azure/osconfig/overviewsshposture-control-windows) provides the same capabilities for Windows Server 2025, and integrates seamlessly with Azure Governance services.

-In ArcBox, an Azure policy assignment is included for an SSH Posture Control policy in audit-only mode.
+In ArcBox, two Azure policy assignments is included for an SSH Posture Control policy for both Linux and Windows in audit-only mode.

-To inspect the compliance status of the assigned policy, perform the following:
+To inspect the compliance status of the assigned policies, perform the following:

-- Navigate to the resource group you have deployed ArcBox to and select on of the Arc-enabled Linux machines.
+- Navigate to the resource group you have deployed ArcBox to and select one of the Arc-enabled Linux or Windows machines.
 For this example, we're using _Arcbox-Ubuntu-01_:

     ![Screenshot showing ArcBox resource group](./ssh_posture_control_01.png)